-These guidelines are in place in such a case where we need to temporarily move to a remote or hybrid learning model.
+While we intend to be in-person on every school day, we developed these guidelines in case we need to temporarily move to a remote or hybrid learning model.
 As always, we expect all community members to abide by our Honor Code.

 Whether your class is meeting during your allotted time or you are assigned work to complete independently, students should practice academic integrity by completing your own work; collaborate or consult other sources only when the teacher or the assignment calls for doing so.
-Whether you are discussing topics through video conferencing, using chat functions, or editing google documents, we expect everyone to demonstrate respect for everyone in this community.
+Whether you are discussing topics through video conferencing, using chat functions, or editing Google documents, we expect everyone to demonstrate respect for others in this community.